kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/file/filesystem-sync/en/index.md

 Notice the new return value now that we're using the sync API and absence of success and error callbacks.

-As with the normal FileSystem API, methods are prefixed:
+As with the normal FileSystem API, methods are prefixed at the moment:

     self.requestFileSystemSync = self.webkitRequestFileSystemSync ||
                                  self.requestFileSystemSync;